-People with ulcerative colitis may experience flare-ups, during which symptoms temporarily worsen, as well as periods of remission, during which symptoms disappear.
+People with ulcerative colitis may experience flare-ups, during which symptoms temporarily worsen, as well as periods of remission when symptoms disappear.

 Ulcerative colitis (UC) is a long-term inflammatory bowel disease (IBD) that affects the large intestine, or colon.
 The goal of medical treatment for UC is to achieve and maintain remission.

 In people with UC, the colon becomes inflamed and develops small, pus-producing ulcers.

 The symptoms of UC include:

 - a frequent need to have a bowel movement

 This article outlines the medicines, lifestyle changes, and dietary adjustments that may help people maintain remission and prevent flare-ups of UC.

 Remission occurs when UC medications control or resolve inflammation of the colon, leading to an improvement in symptoms.

 The length of remission varies from weeks or months to years.
 If the medications are working and no other factors trigger a flare-up, the disease can remain in remission for a long time.

 Even if UC stays in remission for years, it is essential to keep using the medications to help prevent future flare-ups.